 I liked that this movie emphasized that the heist itself was only half the battle.
 If you pull off a heist, you still would have to survive whatever authorities would be looking for answers.
 The potential was there for this movie to have a really intense finale.
 Seeing James Corden looking into each member of the team—and maybe even breaking some—could have made for a very suspenseful and compelling movie.
 Unfortunately, the filmmakers resolved the investigation in a similar manner to how they resolved the Daphne Kluger challenge.
 It was a bit of a disappointment, but the potential of what could have happened was interesting enough.
-I just wish the filmmakers captalized on this aspect of the story.
+I just wish the filmmakers capitalized on this aspect of the story.

 Con: Eight? (-3pts)

 Of all the characters in this movie, I thought Lou (Cate Blanchett) and Tammy (Sarah Paulson) were the most useless.
 Now, maybe the writers had some purpose for these characters that was not shown on screen, but as an audience member, it felt like this movie easily could have been named Ocean’s 6.
 Add this to Debbie’s solution of the Daphne Kluger problem, and we could eliminate two more characters, giving us Ocean’s 4.

 When I really thought about it, this job only required four people, and that includes Debbie.
-This was my impression, and the filmmakers did a poor job of convincing the me otherwise.
+This was my impression, and the filmmakers did a poor job of convincing me otherwise.
 In a movie like this, the audience needs to feel that each member of the team is essential and serves some purpose, but the filmmakers failed to do this.
-They tried to cram in characters in order to get a desired number of team members—eight—instead of deciding how many team members would actually be needed to complete the job and working from there.
+They tried to cram in characters in order to get the desired number of team members—eight—instead of deciding how many team members would actually be needed to complete the job and working from there.
 By doing this they added a few characters that did not feel important, and it made the heist feel less important as well.